00

 • Issuer: The financial institution or credit card company that supplied the card to the cardholder.

-That said, below are the reasons why chargebacks happen.
+Below are the reasons why chargebacks happen.

-• Product not received: The customer claims they did not receive purchased products or services.
+• Product Not Received: The customer claims they did not receive purchased products or services.

-• Subscription canceled: The customer claims that you continued to charge them after they canceled a subscription.
+• Subscription Canceled: The customer claims that you continued to charge them after they canceled a subscription.

 Six Chargeback Disputes Reasons

-Can you dispute a chargeback as a merchant?
+Can You Dispute a Chargeback as a Merchant?

 In this article, we shared extensive details to help you avoid disputes and chargeback claims from happening in the first place and safeguard yourself from fraudulent charges on various payment gateway.